Explainable Artificial Intelligence Techniques for Interpretation of Food Models: a Review: Explaining Sensory Characteristics

 Food freshness assessment has also benefited from DL and HSI. \cite{nr73} developed a VGG16-based model to classify shrimp freshness from smartphone images, using Grad-CAM to confirm inference regions.
 Similarly, \cite{nr46} employed a colourimetric sensor and RGB images to monitor salmon freshness, with Grad-CAM revealing that the CNN prioritized sensor data over visual texture, emphasizing odor's role in freshness detection.

 Beyond fruit, cereal integrity has been explored using XAI methods. \cite{nr75} applied Grad-CAM in an EfficientNet-B3-DAN model to detect rice germ integrity, confirming the model’s focus on relevant features. \cite{nr60} addressed crop yield estimation by developing an Inception-ResNet-based regression model for leaf counting, handling occlusions in monocots.
 Grad-CAM analysis confirmed its focus on leaf tips, validating effectiveness across sorghum and maize datasets. \cite{nr185} enhanced crop classification by employing a MobileNetV2 model validated with Grad-CAM to assess the visual standard quality of tomatoes, classifying them as \emph{damaged}, \emph{old}, \emph{ripe}, and \emph{unripe}.

 The theme of product freshness is also explored in \cite{nr184}, \cite{nr181}, \cite{nr179}. \cite{nr184} introduced a DL-based model to classify meat freshness into fresh, half-fresh, and spoiled categories, incorporating Grad-CAM++ to support transparent decision-making. \cite{nr181} presented an InceptionV3 model combined with LIME for efficient and transparent classification of chicken meat freshness, which, when integrated with a robotic arm, enhances automation and food safety in poultry processing. \cite{nr179} utilized CNN-based models to predict the quality of seabream---categorized as fresh, moderate, or spoiled---based on eye and gill images taken under refrigerated conditions, incorporating LIME and Grad-CAM for model interpretability.

+A different study, which employed similar techniques, specifically a ResNet with Grad-CAM to explain the results, was proposed by \cite{nr208}.
+The authors introduced a framework to monitor the storage stability of beeswax oleogel using computer vision based on DL trained on polarized-light microscopy images of the oleogel.